-The weirdo sections of the grocery stores are just getting bigger and bigger folks.
+The weirdo sections of the grocery stores are just getting bigger and bigger as we move from region to region, folks.
 We have to remind ourselves we chose a life of uncertainty and inconsistency and that requires us to stop living within the same comforts and behaviors.
 We have to learn to take things as they come, especially food.
 If we don’t, we will never experience the world to its fullest and that was the point, right?

 What’s in the fridge?

 We have created this dedicated section to showcase all the interesting foods we find along the way.
-A good way to keep the dream alive and maybe even create a buzz.
+It’s a good way to keep the dream alive and maybe even create a buzz.

 I keep coming back to the same phrase.